codacy/pulse-user-docs/docs/one-click-integrations.md

         However, since webhook calls can be delayed, in this case the deployment date on Pulse could be imprecise and impact the metric **Lead time for changes**.

     -   The integration obtains the set of changes that belong to a deployment from the list of commits between the tag of that deployment and the previous tag.

-        Because of this, the integration doesn't consider the first SemVer tag in the repository as a deployment because it's not possible to calculate the list of changes for that deployment.
+        Because of this, the integration discards the first SemVer tag in the repository since there is no previous tag to compare with.

 To set up the GitHub integration: